prashantkalkar/cdc-pact-expert-talk/README.md

 # Setup remaining

-- Pact broker docker-compose along with Jenkins
-- Setup nexus docker (optional but if possible greate)
-- Add nexus as part of docker-compose.
+- Add code for DEV and PROD tags in provider job.
+- Create Deploy jobs for Consumer (Prod and Dev)
-- Create required Jenkins jobs
+- Create Deploy jobs for Provider (Prod and Dev)
-   - Provider build job.
+- Create Provider Contract Pipeline (to verify consumer changes).
-   - Provider deploy job (possibly can be combined).
-   - Provider contract pipeline job.
-   - Consumer build job.
-   - Consumer deploy job.
+- Do the slack integration.
+- Run the scenarios.